ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/third_party.md

 ## Third Party

-Where someone states that they are calling on behalf of another person and are authorised to act on their behalf you must first check:
+Where someone states that they are calling on behalf of another person and are authorised to act on their behalf you must first:

-### Whether the client is resident in the EU.
+### Check whether the client is resident in the EU.
 Please ask: _Does the person you are calling on behalf of live in England or Wales?_

 If 'Yes' continue with call.